-What can you do to ensure your business is protected from potential harm, and does that involve restricting weapons in the workplace?
-Your first move should be to check state legislation.
-Since federal law doesn’t directly address weapons at private workplaces, several states have taken it upon themselves to pass specific laws regulating the issue.
-Let’s look at the latest legal allowances and identify how they impact your policy decisions and posting requirements.
+What can you do to safeguard your business from potential harm, and does that involve restricting weapons in the workplace?
+Since federal law doesn’t directly address weapons at private workplaces, you’ll have to drill down and review state-specific legislation.
+Let’s look at the latest legal allowances and how they may impact your policy decisions and posting requirements.

 Enforcing a Total Ban on Weapons

 In some states, employers can totally ban weapons on company property, which is typically defined as all company-owned or leased buildings and surrounding areas, such as sidewalks, walkways, driveways and parking lots.
 Basically, your right to set rules on your private property holds more weight than an employees’ right to concealed carry in these states.

 Whether you use email or a printed copy to distribute the policy, it’s a best practice to have your employees sign and date a form acknowledging they read and understood the policy.
 These signed acknowledgments should be kept on file so employees can’t claim that they didn’t know about the company policy.

 You can also strengthen your policy by displaying posters and notices in prominent locations where employees, customers and visitors can easily view them.

 Weapons in the Parking Lot May Be Allowed

-Currently, more than 25 states have enacted laws preventing employers from completely banning weapons at the workplace.
+Currently, roughly half of states have enacted laws preventing employers from completely banning weapons at the workplace.
 These laws, commonly referred to as “parking lot”, “guns-at-work” and “guns-in-trunks” laws, allow employees to bring a weapon to work in their vehicle.

 Although employers in these states have the right to keep weapons out of the office or building, it’s acceptable for employees to store weapons in personal vehicles while parked at the worksite.
 The laws vary from state to state but typically require employees to meet certain conditions, such as:

 - The gun must be lawfully possessed